kvakdev/USAPopulation/README.md

 ### To showcase how one can approach have very complicated navigation and scalable architecture I used a MVVM+C pattern with UIKit wrappers and SwiftUI to build views.
 The benefit of this approach is that navigation is a separate responsibility of the Flow object and views are complitely decoupled.

 ### Note: Navigation can also be done in a simpler way using SwiftUI Navigation tools, however it brings coupling.
+### Note: Another option was TCA but given it's contreversial and not all developers like it was not used, however it's a working solution but with coupling as well.

 ## Tests
 ### There are test targets to run unit tests and end to end tests.